Kage0x3B/substitution-solver/README.md

-# CLI utility for solving substitution cyphers
+# CLI utility for solving substitution ciphers

-Created for a homework task in IT security to decode a text encoded with a substitution cypher.
+Created for a homework task in IT security to decode a text encoded with a substitution cipher.

 ## Usage